paul-thebaud/foscia/website/docs/advanced/models-composition.md

 :::

 Sometimes, you may want to share common features across your models.
-To solve this, you may use one of the two solutions proposed by FuncClient:
+To solve this, you may use one of the two solutions proposed by Foscia:

 -   [Composition](#composition), to share features across some of your models
 -   [Factory](#factory), to share features across all of your models